AllThingsLemon/lemonchain-docs/docs/Roles/Delegator/specifications.md

 ### Delegation Fee

-Delegating allows you to assign your stake to a validator without needing the 350,000 LEMX, specialized knowledge, or hardware required to run a validator node independently.
-In exchange for this service, the network imposes a fixed fee of 12% on all staking rewards earned by delegators.
+Delegating allows you to assign your stake to a validator without needing the 250 LEMX, specialized knowledge, or hardware required to run a validator node independently.
+In exchange for this service, the network imposes a 35% variable rate on all staking rewards earned by delegators.
 This fee is directly compensated to the validators for operating their nodes.

 #### Example:

 - You stake 1,000 LEMX at a 10% APR, expecting a total of 1,100 LEMX by year-end.
-- By the end of the year, you receive 1,088 LEMX, and the validator you staked to receives 12 LEMX.
+- By the end of the year, you receive 1,065 LEMX, and the validator you staked to receives 35 LEMX.

 ### Locking